-Founded in Hamilton in 1977, The Canadian Orpheus Male Choir (COMC) values choral singing and music as essential to the ongoing social and economic health of Ontario and we respect Canada’s diverse creative communities.
-Membership comprises men 19 years of age and older, from various backgrounds and with different levels of skill in music.
-We aim to bring a high quality of choral singing to our audiences and we encourage self-development through music among our members.
+We are known as ‘Men who love to sing’.
+We come from many backgrounds and have different levels of skill in music.
+We aim to bring high quality choral singing to our audiences and encourage self-development through music among our members.

-Vision: The Canadian Orpheus Male Choir is a respected amateur male voice choir that aspires to a masterful standard of choral music performance.
+Vision: The Canadian Orpheus Male Choir (COMC) is a respected amateur male choir that aspires to a masterful standard of choral music performance.

 Mission: To give back to the community by providing a forum for men who wish to learn to sing or improve their singing ability, and who enjoy the camaraderie of working as a team towards the following shared goals: